dwadops/dwadops.github.io/README.md

-website with whatever tf in it
+website with whatever in it
+i cant code so this will be really bad might upload things like g4mes if i figure it out again idk
 # dwadops.github.io